-PROCEDURE FOR COMPLETING FIELD DATA SHEETS
+PROCEDURE FOR COMPLETING FIELD DATA FORMS

-(SAMPLING EPISODE SHEETS & SITE COLLECTION SHEETS)
+(SAMPLING EPISODE FORM, QA/QC FORM, AND SITE COLLECTION FORM)

 The purpose for field notation is three-fold.
 First, the collection of data and relevant supporting information is necessary for incorporation into the Water Quality Database Management System.
 Second, consistent data records reduce confusion and provide better consistency.
 Third, routine collection and strict documentation are essential for proper QA/QC procedures.
-The objective of this SOP is to describe the procedures for filling out the Sampling Episode Sheet and the Site Collection Sheet.
+The objective of this SOP is to describe the procedures for filling out the Sampling Episode Form, QA/QC Form and the Site Collection Form.
+Sample forms are housed in a Microsoft Access database, named 'Field Entry Database' that is saved locally to field tablets used for data collection.

-Field observations and data will be recorded using a combination of formats including a Sampling Episode Sheet and a Site Collection Sheet.
-The Sampling Episode Sheet will be used to coordinate and track the collection of data at several sites during one sampling event.
-The Site Collection Sheet will be used to record all relevant information conducted at a specific location.
+Field observations and data will be recorded using a combination of formats including a Sampling Episode Form, QA/QC Form and a Site Collection Form.
+The Sampling Episode Form will be used to coordinate and track the collection of data at several sites during one sampling event and includes meter calibration data.
+The QA/QC Form records blank, duplicate, and replicate data associated with a water quality sampling event.
+The Site Collection Form will be used to record all relevant information conducted at a specific location.

-Sampling Episode Sheet: Single page field data sheet used to act as a title or coordinating page for several individual sampling events under one project or QA event.
+Sampling Episode Form: Single page field data form used to act as a title or coordinating page for several individual sampling events under one project or QA event.